Policy 6-311: Faculty Retention and Tenure

 - takes another type of leave for one or more semesters, and the faculty member's department chairperson or college dean, before the starting date of the leave, specifies in a written communication to the faculty member and the cognizant senior vice president, that the academic year in which the leave is taken will not be counted.

 - Effect of administrative assignments.
 Subject to the approval of the cognizant vice president, before a nontenured tenure-line faculty member accepts an administrative assignment which is expected to require a significant commitment of time and effort, the faculty member's college dean, after consultation as appropriate with the faculty member, the department RPT committee, and the department chairperson, shall prepare a written memorandum specifying the basis for calculating the duration of the faculty member's pretenure probationary period.
 In no case may the period of pretenure service be extended for more than three years beyond the maximum period otherwise permitted by this policy, Section 3.B.
 Copies of this memorandum shall be given to the faculty member, to the cognizant vice president, and to committees participating in the retention/tenure review of the faculty member.

 - Extraordinary circumstances.
 Extensions of maximum pretenure probationary period of one or two years may be granted when extraordinary circumstances beyond the control of the candidate, such as natural disasters or war, have substantially impeded normal progress.
 The candidate must request such an extension from the department chairperson in writing.
 The department chairperson, the dean and the cognizant vice president must concur in granting the extension.

 - Effect of leave of absence.
-The pretenure probationary period may be extended by one year when, in one academic year, a nontenured regular faculty member
+The pretenure probationary period may be extended by one year when, in one academic year, a nontenured tenure-line faculty member

 - Shortening of the probationary periods.